 Truth be told, it wasn’t particularly an adventurous day as I opted for a group tour.
 It wasn’t a life changing experience, and there was nothing so striking about how I spent my day.
 But I will tell you now that I had an unbelievable amount of fun by myself on this cheap little thrill.
 And isn’t that what makes a great memory sometimes?
 Those we expect the least from turning into one of your finest days?
 This is exactly a story about that.

 But upon reaching Saigon, I couldn’t wait to get out of there already.
 I spent two days exploring its streets completely guarded because I felt like everywhere I turn is another opportunity to be victimized with another scam.
 Sadly, yes, I was a complete Paranoid Penelope in Saigon.
 Anyway, with that said, I finally decided to just spend my final day in this chaotic city, well, away from it.
+Plus, I felt like a Mekong Delta experience is quite a must in any Vietnam itinerary.
 So I went ahead and booked the tour with the nearest travel agency along the streets of the Ho Chi Minh City’s backpacker district.
 There was another option for the Mekong Delta tour which would bring you to the floating market as well, however it was double the price.
 I went for the cheaper one as I was trying to be as frugal as I can after all the unnecessary rip offs I have just gotten myself into the last couple of days.

 So as the clock strikes 7, I was already at the same agency I booked with, which was on the same block as my hostel.
 It took awhile before I was picked up, and the bus didn’t leave the district until past 8am.
 An hour late– no longer a novelty to me after being in Asia for this long.
 It took almost two hours to reach our first stop, which I was okay with because I do love long bus rides.
 I don’t really know why.
 I love just gazing out in the window and getting a millisecond glimpse of people’s everyday life.